Amineki6/Pillchat/README.md

 **Chatting with PillChat**
    After selecting your medication, you can start a conversation with the PillChat bot regarding your queries.
    ![2023-05-09 22_16_39-Window](https://github.com/Amineki6/Pillchat/assets/108744556/be0cd4de-bd4a-488e-9418-97ce2ff0c4a7)
-   *Screenshot description: The user asks, "What are the side effects of Ibuprofen?"
+   *Screenshot description: The user asks, "How does Ibuprofen works?"
 PillChat responds with a list of common side effects.*

 ### Multilingual Support